HuddleMail/HuddleMail/README.md

 ## Synopsis

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
+//At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
 This description should match descriptions added for package managers (Gemspec, package.json, etc.)

+HuddleMail is a system designed to use secure pgp to send to an ambigious size of different users.

-## Code Example
+//## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
+//Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation

 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.

+We at WerePirate built HuddleMail in order to have a secure method of sending emial to a ambigious number of users so that sucurity and privacy are maintained even for large groups.

 ## Installation